joerivanveen/wp-reading-progress/readme.txt

 This is my 6th Wordpress plugin but my first one freely available to everybody.
 I hope you enjoy using it as much as I enjoy building it!

-IMPORTANT NOTES:
+=== IMPORTANT NOTES: ===

-- css classes 'ruigehond006' and 'progress' are scheduled for removal in a next version, if you target the bar in css use '#ruigehond006_wrap'.
+- css classes 'ruigehond006' and 'progress' are scheduled for removal in a next version, if you target the bar in css use '#ruigehond006_inner'.

-- option 'use whole page to calculate reading progress' is scheduled for removal in a next version, unless someone really, really wants to use it (contact me).
+- Option 'use whole page to calculate reading progress' is scheduled for removal in a next version, unless someone really, really wants to use it (contact me).

 Regards,